Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 +--------+----------------------------------------------------------+
 ```

 `hostId` is a unique identifier for each physical compute node.
-By comparing this value on your different servers you can be sure if your server group policy is being upheld or not.
+By comparing this value across your various instances, you can ensure that your Server Group policy is being followed or not.

 > [!primary]
 >
 > It's not possible to compare `hostId` between different projects because the values are unique for each project.
 >

-### Server group quota
+### Server Group quota

 > [!primary]
 >